coderbyte-org/big-o/README.md

 ```

 ## Analysis
-Assume you want to determine the BigO for the following javascript code:
+Assume you want to determine the BigO for the following JavaScript code:
 ```javascript
 function firstLetters(words) {
   return words.split(' ').map(word => {